Has a friend or family member asked you to borrow money?

 Stocks are a great example of this type of investment because they come with a great deal of risk.
 As such, investors in stocks have been handsomely rewarded over the last century.
 In short, stocks come with:

 - High risk

 But, for many investors, investing exclusively in stocks comes with too much risk.
 Enter other investments, such as cash and United States Treasury bonds.
 These investments are relatively safe.
 As a result, these investments offer a limited return.
 In short, U.S. Treasury bonds are:

 - Limited return

-Now, let’s look at personal loans once again.
+Now, let’s look at that family loan once again.
 These loans come with a lot of risk because you have no guarantee the person will pay you back.
-Further, the fact they’re borrowing money from you and not from a bank means they probably have poor credit.
+Further, the fact they’re borrowing money from you and not from a bank means they probably have poor credit or limited financial resources.

 There are even some independent third parties that can help you structure a loan arrangement.
 Some may even process and record loan payments on your behalf.